 • “Bring back the Cailleach, beloved Scottish goddess of winter, shaking out the snow on the land.
 Bring back Mother Holda, with her wild geese and her snowflakes landing on the tongue like a gift from the sky…” Yvonne Aburrow would like to see the festival of Yule returned to its anarchic origins.

 • Merry Christmas Mr Lawrence, an extract from a recent audience-less concert by Ryuichi Sakamoto which he says is liable to be his last.

 • At Unquiet Things: S. Elizabeth posts some of the pictures that couldn’t be fitted into The Art of Darkness.

-• Mix of the week: a 3-hour tribute to Monolake by Funky Jeff.
+• Mix of the week: A Tribute to Manuel Göttsching by Low Light Mixes.